 - Measure your progress weekly and adjust what you’re doing if it’s not working

-- Use accountability to help you stick to the plan long term (that’s why we have the Beastly community)
+- Use accountability to help you stick to the plan long term (that’s why our bulking program includes coaching in the member community)

 Have you gained weight before?
 And what worked well for you?
 Do you have any questions we can help to answer?
 Share your thoughts in the comments section below.